 #12: Frozen Dinners and Entrees

-For example, this Lean Cuisine Steak Portabella low carb frozen entree is clearly marketed towards low-carb dieters and possibly keto-ers[*].
+Frozen foods are packed with hidden carbs.
+For example, this Lean Cuisine Steak Portabella low-carb frozen entree is clearly marketed towards low-carb dieters and possibly keto dieters[*].

 Check out the amount of sugars (in red) and additives buried in the ingredient list[*]: